 Contacting School Governors

-To contact Governors, please write to the Chair of Governors, care of the school, or email the school, making sure the email clearly indicates it is for the attention of the Chair of Governors.
+To contact Governors, please write to the Chair of Governors, care of the school, or use the email address for the Head's PA shown on the Contact Us page, making sure the email clearly indicates it is for the attention of the Chair of Governors.